FrancisVila/MFT_convert/content/en/docs/SecureTransport/Installation_Guide/prereqs_overview/Virtualization_support.md

 While {{< SecureTransport/componentlongname  >}} is expected to function properly in a virtual environment, there may be performance implications which can invalidate typical sizing and recommendations for {{< SecureTransport/componentlongname  >}}.

 A virtual environment must provide the minimum required virtual hardware.
-For details, see <a href="#beforeinstallst_3365039947_1090353" class="MCXref xref">Minimum UNIX hardware requirements</a>.
+For details, see [Minimum UNIX hardware requirements](#beforeinstallst_3365039947_1090353).